khusnetdinov/kazan/README.md

 ## Bonuses

-  - TODO: The ./bin/setup convention for new developer setup.
   - t() and l() in specs without prefixing with I18n.
   - [Rack::Deflater](https://robots.thoughtbot.com/content-compression-with-rack-deflater) to compress responses with Gzip.
   - Low database connection pool limit.